News and Events

 Our patient clinics will be closed until further notice.

 Our current patients with a dental emergency can call (414) 288-7388 for additional information.
-Effective Monday, March 30, 2020 the Emergency Clinic will be open only Monday, Wednesday and Friday from 9:00 am until noon.
+The Emergency Clinic will be open Monday - Friday from 9:00 am until noon.
 After hours protocol will be in place during the time the clinic is closed.

 There will NOT be walk-in emergency services available for the community until further notice.